silphimon/webpage/content/publication/StatScience/index.md

 # Summary.
 An optional shortened abstract.
 # summary:

-tags:
+tags: []

-- Source Themes
+# Display this page in the Featured widget?
-featured: false
+featured: true

 # links:
 # - name: ""